 Almond Joy Information

 The Almond Joy is made from milk chocolate, coconut, and almonds.
 It is the sister product to the candy Mound, that has a similar nature, although without the almonds.
 The Almond Joy candy bar is currently manufactured by the Hershey Food Corporation, creator of the Hershey Bar.
-However, it was initially produced by another company, the Peter Paul Candy Manufacturing Company, which created the Almond Joy back in 1946.
+However, it was initially produced by another company, the Peter Paul Candy Manufacturing Company, which created the Almond Joy back in 1945 or 1946.
 But the Almond Joy wasn’t the first of its kind.
 The roots of what would be the Almond Joy goes back to the year 1920 when a similar forerunner candy bar named Mounds was introduced.
 Mounds has a long history and have been a popular snack since World War II.

 Digging into the very beginning of Almond Joy, the first manufacturer of the candy bar was the Peter Paul Candy Manufacturing Company.
 This company was created by immigrants into the US from Armenia back in 1919.
 The Mounds bar, the original Almond Joy, was introduced in America in 1920 which become popular in the US military during the time of World War II.
 It was so much in demand that the US military purchased about 80% of the company’s production by 1944.
 Following the popular days of the Mounds bar, the company went on to launch Almond Joy, which was a new version of an old candy bar known as Dreams Bar.
 Dreams Bar, which had ingredients similar to Almond Joy, and consisted of diced almonds, coconut and dark chocolate, was introduced in 1934.
-The Dreams Bar was replaced by the launch of Almond Joy in the year 1946.
+The Dreams Bar was replaced by the launch of Almond Joy in the around year 1945 to 1946.

 The Peter Paul Candy Company has also experienced acquisitions, resulting in a change in ownership of the candy bar and the manufacturing company in the United States.
 The original manufacturing company merged with the Cadbury-Schweppes company, based in England, in 1978.
 Almond Joy’s production rights in the United States were then bought by the Hershey Food Corporation for $300 million, which is producing the candy bar in America till date.
 Along with Almond Joy, production of Mounds and the York Peppermint Patties brand were also taken over by Hershey’s in 1988.